CCMS-UCSD/MassIVEDocumentation/README.md

 NOTE: Default system Python may already have an outdated version of `mkdocs` installed.
 In this case, explicitly specify the new conda-installed version with:

 ```<conda_install_location>/envs/mkdocs/bin/mkdocs```

+5. Deploy to GitHub Pages

+Merge your branch changes to the main branch of this repository, and your changes will automatically be built and deployed to the GitHub pages web site: https://jjcarver.github.io/MassIVEDocumentation/